Woman wins £20,000 payout after boss shouted she ‘must be in her menopause’

 “He asked that question even after... she had made it quite clear she did not wish to participate in any such discussion.

-“We are satisfied that part of the reason for the company’s decision to dismiss Mrs Best is that she made a significant allegation of sexism and ageism against Mr David Fletcher.”
+“We are satisfied that part of the reason for the company’s decision to dismiss Ms Best is that she made a significant allegation of sexism and ageism against Mr David Fletcher.”

 Join our new commenting forum